-Our Vajrasattva Buddha statue is believed to be a Bodhisattva statue in Mahayana and Vajrayana Buddhist traditions.
-Additionally, in Tibetan Buddhist practices this Vajrasattva is believed to associated with Sambhogakaya.
+Our Vajrasattva statue is believed to be a Bodhisattva statue in Mahayana and Vajrayana Buddhist traditions.
+Additionally, in Tibetan Buddhist practices this Vajrasattva is believed to be associated with Sambhogakaya.
 Also, he is believed to be strongly associated with purification rituals.
-Sambhogakaya is known as to be a “subtle body of limitless form” and it is a manifestation that only Buddhas and advanced bodhisattvas can take.
-As a result, celestial Buddhas such as Amitabha and bodhisattvas such as Avalokitesvara may appear as a Sambhogakaya.
-Furthermore, the manifestation is taken by the Buddhas and bodhisattvas in their own pure lands.
+Sambhogakaya is known as a “subtle body of limitless form” and it is a manifestation that only Buddhas and advanced Bodhisattvas can take.
+As a result, celestial Buddhas and also high level Bodhisattvas may appear as a Sambhogakaya.
+Furthermore, the manifestation is used extensively by the Buddhas and Bodhisattvas in their own pure lands.

 The Vajrasattva mantra has a 6 syllable short version and a longer 100 syllable version.
 Reciting the mantra of Vajrasattva is believed to be a purification ritual capable of purifying karma.
 Additional Vajrasattva mantra benefits bring about enlightened activity and peace.
-It is thought that both mantra versions are equally effective because the shorter mantra “om vajrasattva hum” contains the main elements of the longer Vajrasattva mantra.
+It is thought that both mantra versions are equally effective because the shorter mantra contains the main elements of the longer Vajrasattva mantra.
+The short mantra is:

 “OM VAJRASATTVA HUM”